Temperature anomaly (K; relative to 1971-2000) - Land: latitudes between 60N and 90N - NOAA - Monthly

 This series is part of the dataset: Temperature anomalies by latitude (NOAA)

 Download Full Dataset (.xlsx)Latest updates.
-In land locations at latitudes between 60 degrees North and 90 degrees North, the temperature anomaly relative to the 1971-2000 average was 1.20 degrees Kelvin in July 2025, compared to 0.90 in the previous month.
+In land locations at latitudes between 60 degrees North and 90 degrees North, the temperature anomaly relative to the 1971-2000 average was 1.92 degrees Kelvin in August 2025, compared to 1.17 in July 2025.

 Sample.
-There are 2,107 data points overall in the monthly time series displayed in the chart above.
-The time span covered by the series extends from January 1850 to July 2025.
+There are 2,108 data points overall in the monthly series shown in the chart above.
+The series covers the period going from January 1850 to August 2025.

 History.
-Have a look at a few simple statistics we computed on the full sample: the anomaly was equal on average to -0.05 degrees Kelvin; it reached a trough of -4.09 in February 1979; it hit a maximum of 5.00 in November 2020.
+Take a look at some statistics calculated on the full sample: the anomaly had a mean value of -0.05 degrees Kelvin; it hit a trough of -4.09 in February 1979; it peaked at 5.00 in November 2020.

 Latest values